S4Lab/Parcham/forensics/ForensicsSecondChallenge-EnglishWriteup-KRypton.md

 ```

 # Step 5 (Final)
-After downloading file we get a png which says "You've got already the flag"!
-Seriously !?\
+After downloading file we get a png which says "You've already got the flag"!
+Seriously :) !?\
-It means The flag is hided inside previous steps or in case of mix of all steps !\
+It means The flag is hidden inside previous steps or in case of mix of all steps !\
 Maybe the flag is combination of all pngs we've got in each step (1-5)\
 So we wanna use pngsplit as mentioned in parcham official writeup
 ```